OneLif2/ft_serial_servo_motor/README.md

 ## Usage : Take the app.py as an example
-1. Set the servo ID for each motor using _write_servo_chg_setting.ipynb e.g. 1, 2, 3...
+1. Set the servo ID for each motor with the "_write_servo_chg_setting.ipynb" e.g. ID = 1, 2, 3...
 2. Run the app.py

 ## Youtube: